kristoffersaastad/mapillary/README.md

 Spezialization project NTNU

-Generated the data to train a model an classify the type of road trajectory based on coordinates and timestamps.
+Generated the data from coordinates and timestamps, trained a model, classified the type of road trajectory.

 Create config file and paste your client id:
 {